Army Veteran and Jamaican national, Sophia Eccleston is a member of the External Affairs team at Florida Power and Light Company (FPL).

-As an External Affairs (EA) manager in Palm Beach County, Sophia is responsible for advocating with local elected officials and key community stakeholders on behalf of FPL.
-Prior to joining EA, she worked as a solar developer and developed three large-scale solar projects located in Desoto, Manatee and Charlotte Counties.
+As a Senior External Affairs (EA) manager in Palm Beach County, Sophia is responsible for advocating with local elected officials and key community stakeholders on behalf of FPL.
+Prior to joining EA, she worked as a solar developer and developed universal solar energy centers located in Desoto, Manatee and Charlotte counties.

-Sophia has a bachelor’s degree in Criminal Justice and a MBA with a concentration in Organizational Psychology and Development.
+Sophia has a bachelor’s degree in Criminal Justice and an MBA with a concentration in Organizational Psychology and Development.
 She is a certified organizational development professional (OD) and holds a Lean Sig Sigma green belt certification.
-She completed a training program on Leadership and Negotiations from Harvard Law School.
-She is also an Alumni of Leadership Palm Beach County.
+She completed a training program on Leadership and Negotiations from Harvard Law School and is also an alumna of Leadership Palm Beach County.
 Sophia is single and has one adult son.
 Sophia resides in Wellington, FL, and she enjoys traveling the world during her time off.